-Partitioned Data Sets or Libraries
+Partitioned Data Sets

-Create Multiple PDS's
+Create Many PDS's

 Compress a PDS

-Delete a PDS and all the Members in the PDS
+Delete a PDS & all its Members

-Create a Sequential File of Eighty Byte Records
+Create a Sequential Test File

-Copy a PDSM to a QSAM (or Record Sequential) File
+Copy PDSM to Sequential File

-Delete a PDSM in a PDS
+Delete a PDSM within a PDS

-COBOL Program for 80/80 Copy
+COBOL Program, an 80/80 Copy

 Summary